Soccer-Man Utd's Maguire receives bomb threat at family home-BBC

 Cheshire Police confirmed in a statement they were called to reports of a bomb threat in the Wilmslow area on Wednesday, a day after United lost 4-0 to Liverpool at Anfield.

-"No evacuations took place, but as a precautionary measure a police explosives dog has attended the address this afternoon, Thursday 21 April, to conduct a search of the gardens and surrounding area," the statement added.
+"No evacuations took place, but as a precautionary measure a police explosives dog attended the address this afternoon, Thursday 21 April, to conduct a search of the gardens and surrounding area," the statement said.

+"No suspicious items were found during the search.
+An investigation into the bomb threat remains ongoing and no arrests have been made at this time," an updated statement later added.

 Maguire has come under heavy criticism for his disappointing displays for club and country amid a dip in form this season.